 Zero Acre oil contains even more heart-healthy and heat-stable monounsaturated fat than olive oil and avocado oil, with up to 10 times less linoleic acid (an omega-6 fat linked to inflammation).

-Cultured Oil has a 485ºF smoke point and similarly high oxidative stability to solid fats while remaining liquid at room temperature and in the fridge.
+Zero Acre oil has a smoke point of up to 485ºF and shares a similarly high oxidative stability with solid fats while remaining liquid at room temperature and in the fridge.

-In third-party tests, cooking with Cultured Oil produces significantly fewer toxic aldehydes than other cooking oils.
+In third-party tests, cooking with Zero Acre oil produces significantly fewer toxic aldehydes than other cooking oils.

-Every batch of Cultured Oil is tested for authenticity, purity, and quality.
+Every batch of Zero Acre oil is tested for authenticity, purity, and quality.
 Scan the QR code on the back of your bottle to see an unprecedented level of transparency and traceability.

 When it comes to the types of fat we eat, it’s important to get it right.
 While there’s a lot of media attention on meat and animal proteins when it comes to human health and longevity, our appetite for oils and fats is growing significantly faster.